Khayo-7/10Academy-Kifiya-Week-10/README.md

 ## **Introduction**

+Understanding the volatility of Brent crude oil prices is essential for investors, policymakers, and energy companies to make informed decisions.
+Market fluctuations are often influenced by geopolitical events, economic policies, and supply-demand imbalances.
+To provide a data-driven approach for predicting oil price volatility, a robust time series modeling pipeline was developed, leveraging advanced statistical and deep learning techniques.

 Brent crude oil is a key benchmark for global oil pricing, influencing economies, financial markets, and energy policies worldwide.
 However, its price is highly volatile, often reacting sharply to political, economic, and geopolitical events.
-Understanding these price fluctuations is crucial for investors, policymakers, and energy companies to make informed decisions.

 This analysis focuses on examining how major global events, such as **political decisions, regional conflicts, economic sanctions, and OPEC policy changes**, affect Brent oil prices.
 The goal is to provide data-driven insights that help stakeholders navigate the complexities of the energy market.

-This report outlines the initial phase of the project: **defining a structured data analysis workflow** and **understanding the data and models** that will be used to analyze oil price movements.

-Understanding the volatility of Brent crude oil prices is essential for investors, policymakers, and energy companies.
-Market fluctuations are often influenced by geopolitical events, economic policies, and supply-demand imbalances.
-To provide a data-driven approach for predicting oil price volatility, a robust time series modeling pipeline was developed, leveraging advanced statistical and deep learning techniques.

 This article walks through the key steps involved, from data exploration to deploying a predictive dashboard.

 ---